 Actually, no – in most cases it’s best to use an even smaller set of characters.
 The simpler your filenames are, the easier it is to be consistent and the easier it is to write scripts that work with filenames.
 The best plan depends on how strict you want to be with yourself and how much you care about scriptability.
 Here are a couple of suggested plans, with the least restrictive first:

 - Don’t use any characters forbidden by Windows – even if you’re not using Windows.
 Why?
-At some point in your life, you’ll probably want to open one of your files on Windows or send a file to someone who’s using Windows.
-It’s easy to get into trouble – or get someone else into trouble without their consent – if your filenames use characters Windows forbids.
+At some point in your life, you’ll probably want to open one of your files on Windows, send a file to someone who’s using Windows, or upload a file to a web service that uses Windows behind the scenes It’s easy to get into trouble – or get someone else into trouble without their consent – if your filenames use characters Windows forbids.
 A lot of these characters can also get confusing, particularly in scripts.

 - Don’t use any special characters except